 The Kids on the Farm (KotF) program connects teachers with participating farmers and facilitates school tours of local farms.
 This program supports the Local Food Strategy for Yukon by effectively increasing the knowledge, appreciation and awareness of agriculture among Whitehorse students and teachers through experiential learning, all the while supporting school curriculum objectives.
 At the same time, KotF contributes to the financial stability of Yukon farmers by providing an important opportunity for them to diversify their farm income.

 Offering farm tours increases your farm and brand recognition and builds relationships within the community.
 You get the opportunity to teach students where their food comes from and how they can produce food themselves at home or at school; promote agriculture as a career choice; and generally share the joy you get from your relationship to the land and its products.
 You also receive remuneration for your time preparing for, leading and cleaning up after tours.
-More specifically, up to two farmers are paid $50/hour for the duration of each tour, plus an equal number of hours (up to a maximum of 3 hours) for tour preparations and clean-up.
+More specifically, farmers are paid $50/hour for the duration of each tour, plus an equal number of hours (up to a maximum of 3 hours) for tour preparations and clean-up.

 The 2021 Farmers’ Meeting will be on Tuesday, March 23rd from 1-4pm in Whitehorse.